atrn/dcc/README.md

-`dcc` is a C/C++ compiler driver _wrapper_ that that adds, parallel, _dependency based builds_ to the underlying C or C++ compiler (`gcc`, `clang`, etc...) and adds a number of other features that simplify development processes.
+`dcc` is a C/C++ compiler driver _wrapper_ that that adds, parallel, _dependency based builds_ to the underlying C or C++ compiler (`gcc`, `clang`, etc...) and adds a number of other features to simplify development processes.

 `dcc` uses compiler generated dependency information along with